 Similarly, before letting someone else drive your car think about the insurance implications of doing so, and ensure that you are comfortable with these.

 Other useful information

 There are many factors that influence the price you pay for auto insurance.
 Your premium may be higher or lower, depending on:

 1. Your driving record.
 The better your record, the lower your premium.
 If you have had accidents or serious traffic violations, you will pay more than if you have a clean driving record.
 You may also pay more if you have not been insured for a number of years.

 2. Your age.
 In general, mature drivers have fewer accidents than less experienced drivers, particularly those under 21.
 So insurers generally charge more for young people below the age of 21.

 3. The car you drive.
 Some cars cost more to insure than others.
-Variables include the likelihood of theft, the cost of the car, the cost of repairs, and the overall safety record of the car.
+Variables include the likelihood of theft, the cost of the car, the fuel type, the cost of repairs, and the rated safety record of the car.

 Other factors also include any other drivers, where it is kept, the uses to which it is put, and the type of cover required.

 Changing Your Car - You must tell your insurers if you change your car.
 A premium adjustment may be necessary and you will need a new certificate.

 Motoring Abroad – Maltese motor policies provide the minimum cover required by law in other European Union countries or the minimum cover required under the Maltese law if that is greater.
 This cover does not automatically include theft or damage to your car.